 These two phrases are how she saw the situation, and relating it back to “Bliss,” the pilots did too.They “caught it through the “Side-Looking / Airborne Radar.”
 It now seems that the war has permeated her day to day life.
 She is using military language to understand her environment.
 It’s interfering with her normal experience.

 The speaker adds onto the thought started in line four of stanza four with the phrase “through the J-stars.”
-This is a reference to Joint Surveillance Target Attack Radar System, another way of tracking the enemy.
+This is a reference to the Joint Surveillance Target Attack Radar System, another way of tracking the enemy.
 Or, in the speaker’s case keeping track of the “Bliss” of this sexual encounter with an unnamed lover.

-The next lines are clear examples in which Shapcott makes use of the the tourist book from the 1960s.
-They are variants on different tenses and simplistic sentences one might learn when visiting another country.
+The next lines are clear examples in which Shapcott makes use of the tourist book from the 1960s.
+They are variants of different tenses and simplistic sentences one might learn when visiting another country.
 While tapping into this strained way of communicating, the lines continue to speak on love and men.